jozzbruer/TweetMe/README.md

-# android-rest-client-template-master
-# Project 3 - *Name of App Here*
+# Project 3 - *Tweet Me*

-**Name of your app** is an android app that allows a user to view his Twitter timeline and post a new tweet.
+**Tweet Me** is an android app that allows a user to view his Twitter timeline and post a new tweet.
 The app utilizes [Twitter REST API](https://developer.twitter.com/en/docs/api-reference-index).

 Time spent: **28** hours spent in total